EwenQuim/ewenquim.github.io/articles/5-get-rid-of-tech-giants.md

 **Now, they want an empire.**

 Google isn't just a Search Engine anymore, it is a browser, an OS, a cloud services provider, an IA leader...
-Confusion grow in the minds of everyone.
+Confusion grow in the minds of everyone, as our dependency to them.

-#### Compatibility
+#### d - Compatibility <!-- omit in toc -->

 Communication should not rely on software or company.